 - Can you make a recommendation on the order of the work to be done, and how to communicate between contractors to ensure everything is done correctly?

 - Are you familiar with the ‘whole house’ or ‘house as a system approach?’

-- Can you provide a proof of your licence to install equipment issued by the province or territory where the installation is being completed?
+- Can you provide proof of your license to install equipment issued by the province or territory where the installation is being completed?